 The first course of a two-semester sequence.
-Topics include anatomical terminology, basic biochemistry, cellular biology, the structure and function of the integumentary, skeletal, muscular, and nervous systems.
+Topics include anatomical terminology, basic biochemistry, cellular biology, histology, the structure and function of the integumentary, skeletal, muscular, and nervous systems.
 Corequisite: BIO 2001 (Anatomy & Physiology Lab).
-Prerequisite: A grade of C or better in PRE 0303 (Reading Improvement) or in ENG 1103 (English Composition I); or enhanced ACT reading sub score of 19; or ASSET score of 43 or above in reading; or Compass score of 82 or above in reading.
+Prerequisite: A grade of C or better in PRE 0303 (Reading Improvement) or in ENG 1103 (English Composition I); or equivalent placement test score.
 (ACTS Equivalency Course ID - BIOL 2404)